Category Archives: Kirsten Dunst

 Grade: A-

-The story has tons of unchartered potential and drags at times, but overall The Beguiled is a hit if nothing more than to look at in wonderment.
+The story has tons of unchartered potential and drags at times, but overall, The Beguiled is a hit if nothing more than to look at in wonderment.

 The film gets off to a moody start as we follow a young girl, eerily humming as she picks mushrooms, along a deserted southern road.
-It is Civil War times (1864), and the setting is a mostly deserted all-girls boarding school in southern Virginia.
+It is Civil War times (1864), and the setting is a mostly deserted all-girls boarding school in south Virginia.

 The girl (Amy) is startled when she discovers an injured, handsome Union Army soldier, Corporal John McBurney (Farrell).
 Sympathetic, Amy helps the soldier back to the school, led by the headmistress, Martha Farnsworth (Kidman).

-The colors are muted and almost pastel and there is commonly fog floating through the exterior scenes.
 Coppola does a fantastic job of portraying a deserted southern landscape.
-The lighting of the film is also intriguing as lit candles serve to enhance the dimness and the final dinner scene (poison mushrooms anyone?) is gloomy and Shakespearean.
+The film’s lighting is also intriguing, as lit candles enhance the dimness.

 Beyond the look of the film, The Beguiled is well-acted.
 With heavyweights like Farrell, Kidman, and frequent Coppola star, Kirsten Dunst, as the vulnerable and unhappy teacher, Miss Morrow, the acting is stellar and believable.
-The audience is unsure if John is manipulating the women for his gain or if he has developed feelings for any (or all) of them.

-In this way, the film could have added some further romantic complications and beefed up the very short running time of ninety-three minutes.
+The film could have added some further romantic complications and beefed up the very short running time of ninety-three minutes.

 As Nicole Kidman is one of my favorite film stars of all time (she can tell a story by facial expressions alone), she has wisely begun to choose fantastic supporting roles as she ages in Hollywood (2016’s Lion immediately comes to mind).

-Dunst has aged gracefully into a middle-aged actress chomping at the bit for meaty roles, and Colin Farrell is as ruggedly handsome as ever sprouting a dark and bushy beard for most of the role.
-The acting in The Beguiled is fantastic.
+Dunst has aged gracefully into a middle-aged actress chomping at the bit for meaty roles, and Colin Farrell is as ruggedly handsome as ever, sprouting a dark and bushy beard for most of the role.

 Hidden Figures-2016